-The Brown family moved to Denver, and bought this 1889 Victorian Mansion, which was built by "renowned" architect William Lang who was hired by Isaac and Mary Large to do so.
+The Brown family moved to Denver and bought this 1889 Victorian Mansion, which was built by "renowned" architect William Lang who was hired by Isaac and Mary Large to do so.

-Molly and J.J. were giving people and shared their money to charities and did a lot of good works in both Leadville and Denver.
+Molly and J.J. were giving people and shared their money with charities and did a lot of good works in both Leadville and Denver.
 This was just the beginning of her life of serving others less fortunate, for she believed that money was a tool for helping others.
 By the end of her life, Margaret's life of 'humanitarian and philanthropic service and her never-ending spirit were well recognized."

 Her marriage ended with J.J. in 1909 but they remained friends.
 It was hard for J.J. to be married to such a dynamo.
-She became active in social causes like raising money for a juvenile justice system, became involved in the Red Cross, went over to France during WW 1 and helped the people there through an organization called the American Committee for Devastated France.
+She became active in social causes like raising money for a juvenile justice system, became involved in the Red Cross, went over to France during WWI and helped the people there through an organization called the American Committee for Devastated France.

-When the marriage ended, Molly Brown spent less and less time in Denver, and decided to rent out their house to various families for many years until the Great Depression when she was forced to turn the house into a boarding facility.
+When the marriage ended, Molly Brown spent less and less time in Denver and decided to rent out their house to various families for many years until the Great Depression, when she was forced to turn the house into a boarding facility.
 By the time she died in 1932, the house was in run-down condition.
 The owners that followed substantially altered the home to create 12 separate spaces for renters.

 In 1958 Art Leisenring bought the house and ran a gentleman's boarding house for two years.
 He then leased it to the city of Denver who made it a home for wayward girls.
 By 1970, urban renewal was in full swing, and this home had a date with the wrecking ball.
 Leisenring formed a Historic Denver Inc. which raised money to save Molly Brown's House.
-The house was meticulously restored to its former splendor, and was opened as a museum.
+The house was meticulously restored to its former splendor and was opened as a museum.

 The Browns always had a lot of people staying with them, either family or servants.
 It makes sense that the same is true today.
 Entities are attracted to this grand old Victorian.